amurdock/ditsy/README.md

 > There is a plan to extract DI library from the angular2 repo in the future, but this is not the case today.

-Therefore I strongly advise you to move to the support angular2 dependency injection module if and when it's extracted from the main code base.
+Therefore I strongly advise you to move to the supported angular2 dependency injection module if and when it's extracted by the angular team.

 ## Install